botal9/naturalistic-image-embedder/README.md

 compilation terminated.
 error: command 'x86_64-linux-gnu-gcc' failed with exit status 1
 ```
-If you see something like this while during the requirements installation, you should install "libopenexr-dev" library.
-Try
+If you see something like this while during the requirements installation, install the "libopenexr-dev" library.
 ```
 sudo apt-get install libopenexr-dev sudo apt-get install openexr